Shizzi: 2016–2019: Sony Publishing, Magic Fingers and The Lion King: The Gift documentary

-2020–present:The Battle of Hits session, Feud, and Sony publishing deal terminated
+2020–2023: The Battle of Hits session, feud, and Sony publishing deal terminated

-In 2020, he teamed up with Sarz for a 2-hour live stream session, titled "The Battle of Hits", on Instagram.
+In 2020, he teamed up with Sarz for a 2-hour live stream session, titled The Battle of Hits, on Instagram.
 On the showoff, they played their biggest hits, with some unreleased songs.
 Notable viewers who were active on their live are: Timbaland, Swizz Beatz, Wizkid, Don Jazzy, Davido, Spinall, Kel-P, and Tiwa Savage, among others.
 In 2021, Shizzi replied to Teni's tweet, on how she departed from his imprint, after achieving prominence through him, without acknowledging his impact on her career, after using him, he wrote.

 On 27 April 2022, he announced the end of his six years obsolete publishing deal with Sony/ATV Music Publishing, however, he tweeted, “As of late last year, SonyATV said they were going to let him go only if Efe Ogbeni agrees with terms of termination the contract”, which his ex-manager Efe Ogbeni declined.
 Shizzi also added, that “his deal with Sony ATV, was a non-favorable deal because Ogbeni never gave him the chance to choose his own attorney to properly inspect the contract back in 2016, he wrote in his post.
+He currently has a publishing deal with Concord Music Publishing, a division of the American entertainment company Concord.

+2024-present: Sunlight to My Soul, and OBG Records

+In 2024, Shizzi produced the Grammy-nominated song "Sunlight to My Soul" by Angélique Kidjo featuring Soweto Gospel Choir, which was nominated for the Best Global Music Performance, and earned him a special recognition from The Recording Academy.
+In 2025, he launched his second record label, OBG Records.
+He unveiled his first signing, Tayor.
+OBG stands for "Ordained by God".
+On 17 October 2025, Shizzi released "Famous" with Tayor under OBG Records, the label's first release.